 The backscattering coefficient of a given sediment type (mud, sand, or gravel as defined by Wentworth (1922) and modified by Folk (1954)) at a given frequency is an inherent property of that geological material and varies with angle of incidence of the sonar beam to the seabed (the grazing angle).
-This dimensionless coefficient S_b is defined as the ratio of power backscattered from the sediment surface Pper unit solid angle (W steradian $^{-1}$), divided by the product of the acoustic intensity I_i incident on the surface (W m2) and the effective insonified acoustic area A (m2) (Mitchell and Somers, 1989): Backscatter strength is the logarithmic form of this expression, i.e., $10\log{10}S_b$, with the unit of steep seabed slopes, here.
+This dimensionless coefficient S_b is defined as the ratio of power backscattered from the sediment surface P_b per unit solid angle (W steradian 1), divided by the product of the acoustic intensity I{i} incident on the surface (W m-2) and the effective insonified acoustic area A (m2) (Mitchell and Somers, 1989):

+DATA PROCESSING Backscatter data processing is treated thoroughly by Hughes Clarke et al. (2008) and is summarized here.
 Kongsberg EM multibeam sonar systems (used throughout the Bay of Fundy survey) measure the peak or average backscatter intensity as a voltage on the sonar receiver array.
 The value is a function of the sonar system and its geometric parameters.
 To reduce the backscatter intensity to backscatter strength, the following factors must be accounted for: 1.
-Sonar source levels, pulse lengths, and receiver sensitivity, the five factors listed above (Hammerstad, 2000).
-However, this scheme is limited because there are discrepancies between the design of the sonar hardware and its performance (1, 2, 4), and because environmental assumptions (3, 5) may not be realistic (Hughes Clarke, 1993).
-Given the suite of survey vessels, multibeam sonar systems, and computer software and system hardware upgrades spanning the eighteen years of the Bay of Fundy survey, computation of seabed backscatter strength is challenging.
+Sonar source levels, pulse lengths, and receiver sensitivity,